-Compliance remains a vital component of the food and beverage business, yet deciphering and implementing regulations can be difficult.
-This practical guide walks readers step-by-step through a Hazard Analysis Critical Control Point (HACCP) plan and putting it to work in a facility.
-It’s based on the 12 steps and seven Codex principles and is easy to understand and apply to any production facility.
+Compliance remains a vital component of the food and beverage business, but deciphering and implementing regulations can be challenging.
+This practical guide walks readers step-by-step through a Hazard Analysis Critical Control Point (HACCP) plan and how to put it to work in a facility.
+It’s based on the established 12 steps and seven Codex principles and is easy to understand and roll out in any production facility.
 It’s an excellent foundation for any GFSI-benchmarked certification audit.

-HACCP is a requirement for most food companies and implementing a risk-based HACCP is a fundamental requirement for all Global Food Safety Initiative (GFSI) schemes.
+HACCP is a requirement for most food companies, and implementing a risk-based HACCP plan is a fundamental requirement for all Global Food Safety Initiative (GFSI) schemes.
 HACCP also serves as the foundation for the Food Safety Modernization Act’s (FSMA) Hazard Analysis and Risk-Based Preventative Controls (HARPC).

 TraceGains can show you how to get started.

 Understand the definition of HACCP and learn why GFSI requires these plans.

 Get a grasp on the comprehensive knowledge required for certain aspects within the supply chain.

 Learn the 12 steps necessary to building a detailed HACCP plan.

 How these steps align with the seven principles of HACCP.